Finn Sjue

 Finn Sjue (born 1943) is a Norwegian psychologist, politician, journalist and teacher.
 He was born in Vestfold.
 He edited the newspaper Klassekampen from 1973 to 1977.
 He chaired the Red Electoral Alliance from 1980 to 1982.
 He has later lectured in journalism at the Oslo University College.

+His books include Vi som styrer Norge: Arbeiderpartiet og de hemmelige tjenestene (1992, with Viggo Johansen and Pål T. Jørgensen), De visste alt: En dokumentasjon om niende etasje (1993, with Ronald Bye and Alf R. Jacobsen), Norges hemmelige hær (1995, with Ronald Bye), and Innsyn – slik kikker du politikere og byråkrater i kortene (2009, co-edited with Arne Jensen).